Context-aware attention layers coupled with optimal transport domain adaptation and multimodal fusion methods for recognizing dementia from spontaneous speech: Related Work

 \subsubsection{Unimodal Approaches}

 Bertini et al. \cite{BERTINI2022101298} introduced a unimodal approach using only speech data to detect AD patients.
 First, the authors applied a data augmentation technique, namely \textit{SpecAugment} \cite{park19e_interspeech}, for increasing the size of the data.
 Next, the authors used an autoencoder, called \textit{auDeep} \cite{freitag2017audeep}, and passed the latent vector representation through a multilayer perceptron for the final prediction.
+The main limitation of this approach is pertinent to the representation of the speech signal as a log-Mel spectrogram.
+However, appending delta and delta-delta features to log-Mel spectrogram is proven to be more beneficial, since delta features add dynamic information \cite{5947425}.

 The research work proposed by \cite{10.3389/fpsyg.2020.624137} employed unimodal approaches by using only either speech or text to classify subjects into AD patients or non-AD ones.
-For the textual modality, the authors extracted embeddings by using fastText, BERT, LIWC, and CLAN.
+For the text modality, the authors extracted embeddings by using fastText, BERT, LIWC, and CLAN.
 For the acoustic modality, the authors extracted i-vectors and x-vectors.
-For both modalities, they employed dimensionality reduction techniques and trained shallow machine learning classifiers and neural networks.
+For both modalities, they employed dimensionality reduction techniques and trained shallow machine learning classifiers and neural networks (CNNs and LSTMs).
 The authors claimed that the Support Vector Machine and the Random Forest Classifiers trained on BERT embeddings achieved the highest accuracy.
+One limitation of this study is the fact that the authors used BERT embeddings as features for training additional algorithms.
+They did not experiment with extracting the [CLS] token and passing it to a dense layer for performing the classification.

 Karlekar et al. \cite{karlekar-etal-2018-detecting} applied three deep neural networks based on CNNs, LSTM-RNNs, and their conjunction to distinguish AD patients from non-AD ones utilizing only transcripts.
 Next, they proposed explainability techniques by applying automatic cluster pattern analysis and first derivative saliency heat maps, in order to uncover differences in language between AD patients and healthy control groups.
+The main limitation of this paper is the fact that the authors did not experiment with language models based on transformers, i.e., BERT, RoBERTa, and so on.